Angular cheilitis: Management

 There are four aspects to the treatment of angular cheilitis.
 Firstly, potential reservoirs of infection inside the mouth are identified and treated.
 Oral candidiasis, especially denture-related stomatitis is often found to be present where there is angular cheilitis, and if it is not treated, the sores at the corners of the mouth may often recur.
 This involves having dentures properly fitted and disinfected.
-Commercial preparations are marketed for this purpose, although dentures may be left in dilute (1:10 concentration) household bleach overnight, but only if they are entirely plastic and do not contain any metal parts, and with rinsing under clean water before use.
+Commercial preparations are marketed for this purpose.
+If dentures are entirely plastic and do not contain any metal parts, an alternative is leaving in dilute (1:10 concentration) household bleach overnight, with rinsing under clean water before use.
 Improved denture hygiene is often required thereafter, including not wearing the denture during sleep and cleaning it daily.

 Secondly, there may be a need to increase the vertical dimension of the lower face to prevent overclosure of the mouth and formation of deep skin folds.
 This may require the construction of a new denture with an adjusted bite.
 Rarely, in cases resistant to normal treatments, surgical procedures such as collagen injections (or other facial fillers such as autologous fat or crosslinked hyaluronic acid) are used in an attempt to restore the normal facial contour.
 Other measures which seek to reverse the local factors that may be contributing to the condition include improving oral hygiene, stopping smoking or other tobacco habits and use of a barrier cream (e.g. zinc oxide paste) at night.

 Thirdly, treatment of the infection and inflammation of the lesions themselves is addressed.
 This is usually with topical antifungal medication, such as clotrimazole, amphotericin B, ketoconazole, or nystatin cream.
 Some antifungal creams are combined with corticosteroids such as hydrocortisone or triamcinolone to reduce inflammation, and certain antifungals such as miconazole also have some antibacterial action.
 Diiodohydroxyquinoline is another topical therapy for angular cheilitis.
 If Staphylococcus aureus infection is demonstrated by microbiological culture to be responsible (or suspected), the treatment may be changed to fusidic acid cream, an antibiotic which is effective against this type of bacteria.
 Aside from fusidic acid, neomycin, mupirocin, metronidazole, and chlorhexidine are alternative options in this scenario.

 Finally, if the condition appears resistant to treatment, investigations for underlying causes such as anemia or nutrient deficiencies or HIV infection.
 Identification of the underlying cause is essential for treating chronic cases.
 The lesions may resolve when the underlying disease is treated, e.g. with a course of oral iron or vitamin B supplements.
 Patch testing is recommended by some in cases which are resistant to treatment and where allergic contact dermatitis is suspected.